MARFORK bids farewell to their LNO from the ROKMC

 |Downloads:

-This work, MARFORK bids farewell to their LNO from the ROKMC [Image 5 of 5], by Cpl Simon Saravia, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MARFORK bids farewell to their LNO from the ROKMC, by 1LT Benjamin Gillman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.